Juneteenth Shabbat: Liberation, legacy, and reckoning with America’s history of slavery I #TweetYourShabbat

 Saute together in saucepan onions, celery, carrot, garlic, ginger, a teaspoon or so of kosher or sea salt and oil.
 Saute over medium-low heat until onions and celery are translucent.
 Be attentive, don’t let it burn.

 Mix tomato paste with peach nectar.
-Add tomato and peach nectar mixture, peaches, soy sauce, kitchen pepper, brown sugar, brown mustard, seasoning salt, paprika, and black pepper.
+Add tomato and peach nectar mixture, peaches, soy sauce, kitchen pepper, brown sugar, mustard, paprika, and black pepper.
 Stir continuously and bring to a boil.
 Please lower the heat and cover.
 Stir every 5 minutes for 45 minutes.

 Michael Twitty’s Kitchen Spice